bensaufley/audiobook-catalog/README.md

 # Mount Paths

-Audiobooks should be mounted at `/audiobooks`.
+- The directory for audiobooks to be organized and stored should be mounted at `/audiobooks`.

-The database will be placed in `/db/` or the directory mounted at `DB_DIR`.
+- The directory where the database will be stored should be mounted at `/db`.
+- The directory where imports go should be mounted at `/import`.

 # Utilities